MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al517.md

 # Compiler Error AL517
 The link '{0}' specified in the HelpLink property must either contain one placeholder with value 0 for the user locale, or no placeholders.

+## Description
+The link specified in the **HelpLink** property must either contain one placeholder with value 0 for the user locale, or no placeholders.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also